Laurana Kanan: The War of the Lance

 Laurana traveled with Theros Ironfeld to take the completed dragonlances to the Council of Whitestone on Sancrist.
 She then was called to testify on Sturm Brightblade's behalf at a Knight's Council.
 Her impassioned speech convinced the Knights of Solamnia to grant Sturm his full knighthood and so impressed the leading knight, Lord Gunthar Uth Wistan, that he asked Laurana to travel to the High Clerist's Tower to teach the knights there how to use the dragonlance.
 Laurana reluctantly agreed to do this.

 Laurana reached the High Clerist's Tower only to find the knights there badly divided.
 The news that Sturm had been vindicated caused the knight Derek Crownguard to lead his faction of knights in a hopeless attack against the besieging Dragonarmy forces.
 After Derek's knights had been wiped out, the Blue Dragonarmy officer Bakaris, brought the dead body of Lord Alfred Markenin and the dying Derek up to the tower to taunt the remaining knights.
 Laurana quickly silenced Bakaris by shooting him in the arm, permanently crippling him.

 The Blue Dragonarmy attacked the High Clerist's Tower the next day.
 Laurana participated in the battle, impressing Sturm with her courage and skill with a bow.
 The Knights repulsed the Dragonarmy attack but it was clear the tower would fall as soon as the Dragonarmy attacked with its dragons.
 It was then that Tasslehoff Burrfoot revealed he had found another Dragon Orb inside the tower and Laurana devised a plan to use the orb to create a trap.
 She successfully used the power of the Orb to summon the dragons so that they could be easily dispatched by dragonlances in the tunnels under the tower, but the price for this victory was high.
 To buy Laurana enough time to execute her plan, Sturm Brightblade sacrificed his own life, an act that left a mark on Laurana's soul.

-Even though Laurana was greatly weakened by her use of the orb, she immediately rushed to the tower wall to try and prevent Sturm's body from being mutilated as she had foreseen in the Dream.
+Even though Laurana was greatly weakened by her use of the orb, she immediately rushed to the tower wall to try to prevent Sturm's body from being mutilated as she had foreseen in the Dream.
 There Laurana was again confronted by the Dragon Highlord Kitiara Uth Matar who disarmed Laurana but did not otherwise physically attack her.
 The two women recognized each other and exchanged words, with Kitiara taunting Laurana about how Tanis was now sharing the Highlord's bed in the city of Flotsam.
 Laurana did not want to believe Kitiara but in her heart she knew the Highlord was telling her the truth.
 Badly shaken by this revelation about Tanis, Laurana allowed Kitiara to leave the tower in peace.